tadeledawit1983/tadeledawit1983/README.md

 - ⚡ Fun fact: ...
 -->

 Aspiring Software Engineer with a strong foundation in web development and cloud computing.
-Currently pursuing a Bachelor of Science in Software Engineering at Western Governors University and a recent graduate of an immersive full-stack web development bootcamp.
-Certified AWS Cloud Practitioner with proven skills in designing, building, and maintaining web applications.
-Seeking an entry-level, intern, part-time, or full-time programming role to apply my technical expertise while completing my degree.
+Currently pursuing a Bachelor of Science in Software Engineering at Western Governors University and a recent graduate of an immersive full-stack web development BootCamp.
+I am a certified AWS Cloud Practitioner with proven skills in designing, building, and maintaining web applications.
+I am seeking an entry-level, intern, part-time, or full-time programming role to apply my technical expertise while completing my degree.